Reflect on your 2024 year in code

 • Deletes the local copy of the branch on your machine.

-• Remote origin branch deletion:
+• Remote branch deletion: